STS-118: Mission background

 The mission was originally scheduled to be flown by Columbia; STS-118 would have marked that orbiter's 29th flight and its first visit to the International Space Station.
-However, the Space Shuttle Columbia disaster altered the planned flight schedules, and the mission was rescheduled for Endeavour.
+The Space Shuttle Columbia disaster altered the planned flight schedules, however, and the mission was rescheduled for Endeavour.
 STS-118 served as Endeavours return to flight after a planned orbiter re-fit and maintenance period that resulted in over 200 modifications to the orbiter.

-One of the most important modifications that debuted during STS-118 is an upgraded power-distribution module, the Station-Shuttle Power Transfer System (SSPTS).
+One of the most important modifications that debuted during STS-118 was an upgraded power-distribution module, the Station-Shuttle Power Transfer System (SSPTS).
 SSPTS allows Endeavour to tap into the ISS power supply, converting up to eight kilowatts of electrical power from 120-volts direct-current (120VDC) ISS main voltage to the 28VDC system used by the orbiter.
 SSPTS was outfitted to the ISS Pressurized Mating Adapter-2 (PMA2) during STS-116.
-These upgrades will allow orbiters to remain docked at the station for an additional three to four mission days by saving cryogenic liquid hydrogen and oxygen needed to run the fuel cells which generate electricity aboard the orbiter; oxygen and hydrogen tank capacity is a major factor limiting the duration of orbiter free flights.
-Other systems debuting on this flight were a three-string GPS system, which replaces the three Tactical Air Navigation-units, used to guide the shuttle and calculate its position during reentry and landing and the new Advanced Health Management System which keeps an eye on the three main engines (SSMEs) during liftoff and will shut them down before any catastrophic damage might develop.
+These upgrades will allow orbiters to remain docked at the station for an additional three to four mission days by saving cryogenic liquid hydrogen and oxygen needed to run the fuel cells that generate electricity aboard the orbiter; oxygen and hydrogen tank capacity is a major factor limiting the duration of orbiter free flights.
+Other systems debuting on this flight were a three-string GPS system, which replaces the three Tactical Air Navigation-units, used to guide the shuttle and calculate its position during reentry and landing and the new Advanced Health Management System, which keeps an eye on the three main engines (SSMEs) during liftoff and will shut them down before any catastrophic damage might develop.
 (All SSMEs had their own computers to regulate, monitor, and shut them down in case of trouble; the new system extends and improves the monitoring capability for increased safety.)
 Endeavour also received several systems that the other orbiters had already been equipped with, such as a glass cockpit, improved wing leading-edge sensors and the OBSS.